-If you are convicted of a crime, you may be required to pay restitution to the victim or be ordered to pay a fine.
-Here’s what you should know about financial penalties and victim restitution in California, courtesy of San Diego Criminal Lawyer Peter M. Liss.
+If you are convicted of a crime, you may be required to pay compensation to the victim or be ordered to pay a fine, particularly if a victim was injured or suffered financial loses as a result of your actions.
+Here’s what you should know about victim restitution and criminal fines and how the two differ.

 If you have been convicted of domestic violence, you must be able to show that restitution payments are being made from your own finances and not through community property that belongs, even in part, to the injured party.